Homebuyer’s dictionary: Must-know terms for every stage of buying a home

-Closing disclosure—A document that provides key information about your loan, such as the interest rate, monthly payments and closing costs.
-The lender must give you this document at least three business days before you close on the loan, and the information should match the loan estimate you received when you applied.
+Closing Disclosure (CD)—A document that provides key information about your loan, such as the interest rate, monthly payments and closing costs.
+The lender must give you this document at least three business days before you close on the loan, and the information should match the Loan Estimate you received when you applied.
 You can find out more about what’s on a closing disclosure from the Consumer Financial Protection Bureau.

 Deed—A document that legally transfers ownership of real estate.